 Q: Is COVID testing available at Morris Hospital’s Urgent Care Centers?
 If so, who qualifies for testing?

-A: Yes, we offer COVID testing at the Immediate/Convenient Care centers for patients with symptoms suggestive of COVID, for patients who have been exposed to COVID-19, for those who require a test to return to school, and for those who require a test for travel purposes.
+A: Yes, we offer COVID testing at the Immediate/Convenient Care centers for patients with symptoms suggestive of COVID, for patients who have been exposed to COVID-19 (4-5 days after exposure if asymptomatic), and for those who require a test for travel purposes or return to school (please note that we are unable to test on days 1, 3, 5 and 7 through the school post exposure plan).
 A provider examination will be performed prior to all testing.
-Results are typically available immediately.

 Q: If a person has COVID/flu-like symptoms, what should they expect from their visit at a Morris Hospital Urgent Care Center?

 A: They will be evaluated by a doctor or nurse practitioner, who will order the testing that they feel is appropriate.
 This may include but is not limited to flu, strep and COVID testing.

 Q: What is the COVID-19 testing procedure like at Urgent Care?

 A: If the doctor or nurse practitioner orders a COVID test, the type of test that will be performed is called nasopharyngeal swab and involves collecting a sample from the patient’s respiratory system through a swab inserted in the nasal cavity.